-In the past, homeowners used to shudder if you ever uttered the words “broken sewer line.”
+In the past, homeowners used to shudder if they ever uttered the words “broken sewer line.”
 There are plenty of reasons why a sewer line or main water line can break, and none of them are good.
 In the past, fixing this problem used to mean plumbers tearing apart your front yard with heavy digging equipment, cutting the main line out, and then replacing it with an entirely new pipe.
 The entire process made a tremendous mess, took weeks, and cost tens of thousands of dollars.

 Today, digging your entire property up to replace a sewer line is a thing of the past.
 Thanks to new technology that uses your old pipe as a “frame” for a replacement, plumbers can now install a durable, long-lasting replacement in just a few short hours without completely digging up your yard.
 Known as “trenchless” pipe replacement, this revolutionary process only requires two small holes in your yard, and costs only a small fraction of what this dreaded service used to run.